Chiral Quartic Massive Gravity in Three Dimensions: Introduction

 \section{Introduction}

 The absence of a complete theory of quantum gravity has motivated extensive studies of lower-dimensional models as laboratories for exploring its fundamental structure.
 In this regard, three-dimensional (3D) gravity provides a particularly useful setting.
 Despite 3D gravity with a cosmological constant lacking local degrees of freedom, it does possess global degrees of freedom, most notably through the existence of the Banados-Teitelboim-Zanelli (BTZ) black hole solutions \cite{BTZ}.
 The first extension of cosmological 3D gravity is Topologically Massive Gravity (TMG), achieved by supplementing the action with an odd-parity gravitational Chern-Simons term \cite{TMG1, TMG2}.
 The TMG introduces a single propagating massive graviton mode with definite helicity and is power-counting renormalizable.
 Holographically, cosmological TMG (CTMG) admits $2+1$-dimensional anti-de Sitter (AdS) solutions that are dual to a two-dimensional conformal field theory (CFT) with two copies of the Virasoro algebra.
-Despite these successes, the model faces persistent challenges, nonunitarity introduced by near-boundary logarithmic modes at the chiral point \cite{MaloneyStrominer}.
-The chiral limit of CTMG \cite{Chiralgravity} is of particular importance, as it resolves the long-standing conflict between the positivity of boundary central charges and the energy of BTZ black holes.
+Despite these successes, the model faces persistent challenges, nonunitarity introduced by near-boundary logarithmic modes at the chiral point \cite{MaloneyStrominer},\cite{Grumiller:2008qz}.
+The chiral limit of CTMG \cite{Chiralgravity} is of particular importance, as it resolves the long-standing bulk–boundary unitarity conflict between positive boundary central charges and the existence of a well-defined bulk massive spin-2 mode.
 However, in this limit, one of the two boundary central charges vanishes, giving rise to logarithmic excitations that render the dual CFT nonunitary.
 As an alternative, New Massive Gravity (NMG) is introduced as a higher-curvature, parity-preserving modification of 3D gravity \cite{Bergshoeff:2009hq}.
 At a linearized level, the NMG describes a massive graviton with the same dynamics as the Fierz-Pauli theory, but enforcing bulk unitarity inevitably compromises the unitarity of the boundary theory.
 Further generalizations, collectively referred to as Extended New Massive Gravity (ENMG), have been proposed in \cite{Sinha:2010ai,Gullu:2010pc,Afshar:2014ffa,Yekta:2024aac}, including versions coupled to a Maxwell field in \cite{Paulos:2010ke,Moussa:2008sj}.

 It is well understood that boundary conditions play a crucial role in determining the asymptotic symmetry structure of any gravitational theory.
 Recent investigations extending beyond the standard Brown-Henneaux boundary conditions \cite{BrownHenneaux} have explored various alternative possibilities \cite{BeyonBH1,BeyonBH2,BeyonBH3,BeyonBH4,BeyonBH5,BeyonBH6,BeyonBH7,BeyonBH8,Dengiz:2020fpe,Bertin:2012qw}, leading to the intriguing suggestion that a two-dimensional CFT may not, in fact, serve as the boundary theory of $2+1$-dimensional pure AdS space.
 In this context, the boundary conditions proposed by Compere, Song, and Strominger (CSS) have attracted particular interest \cite{BeyonBH2}.
 Specifically, the CSS demonstrated that, under a certain class of alternative boundary conditions, the asymptotic symmetry algebra of a $2+1$ dimensional theory becomes the semidirect product of a Virasoro algebra with a $U(1)$ Kac-Moody algebra, the symmetry structure characteristic of two-dimensional warped conformal field theories (WCFT) \cite{BeyonBH4, Detournay2}.